英文字典中文字典

 Weathering is the process of breaking down rocks, minerals, and other materials at or near the Earth's surface It is caused by a variety of physical, chemical, and biological agents, and it plays an important role in shaping the landscape and creating soil

-Weathering involves physical, chemical, and biological processes that act separately or more often together to cause fragmentation and decay of rock material Physical decomposition causes mechanical disintegration of the rock and therefore depends on the application of force
+Weathering involves physical, chemical, and biological processes acting separately or, more often, together to achieve the disintegration and decay of rock material

 中文字典-英文字典 2005-2009